tienngm2049/statistics-with-python-specialization-certificate/README.md

 # Statistics With Python Specialization

-## 📍 About this Professional Certificate
+## 📍 About this Specialization Certificate

 ## 🥇 Specialization Certificate